Engee documentation

 No

-# Thermal Liquid initial temperature — initial temperature of thermal liquid
+# Thermal Liquid initial temperature — the initial temperature of the heat-conducting liquid

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR